-Barrick currently reports annual GHG emission and energy consumption from the CGM to the federal government in accordance with the requirements of the National Greenhouse Gas and Energy Reporting System (NGERS).
-GHG emissions from the CGM are also reported annually as part of Barrick's Responsibility Report.
+Evolution currently reports annual GHG emission and energy consumption from the CGO to the Federal government in accordance with the requirements of the National Greenhouse Gas and Energy Reporting System (NGERS) and National Pollutant Inventory (NPI).
+GHG emissions from the CGO are also reported annually on Evolution's website (www.evolutionmining.com.au).